Qamar2315/Qamar2315/README.md

 - Programming languages: Python, JavaScript
 - Full-Stack: Node.js, React
 - Databases: MongoDB, MySQL
-- Machine Learning: [Specify the areas of Machine Learning you specialize in]
+- Machine Learning: Sklearn

 ## Get in Touch! 📬

 I love connecting with fellow developers and enthusiasts.
-Feel free to reach out to me via email at [Your email address].
-You can also find me on [LinkedIn](https://www.linkedin.com/in/your-profile) and [Twitter](https://twitter.com/your-profile).
+Feel free to reach out to me via email at qamarislam4496@gmail.com.
+You can also find me on [LinkedIn](https://www.linkedin.com/in/qamar-ul-islam-193378202) and [Twitter](https://twitter.com/QamarUl64262925).
 Let's collaborate, exchange ideas, or simply have a great conversation!

 ## Contributions and Open Source 💡

 I am a firm believer in the power of the open-source community and the spirit of collaboration.
-I actively contribute to open-source projects whenever possible.
 If you have any exciting projects you'd like me to contribute to, please don't hesitate to let me know!

 ## Let's Create Something Extraordinary! ✨